evkx/evkx.github.io/content/models/volkswagen/id.4/ID.4_GTX_4MOTION_GEN1/_index.md

 ---
 title: Volkswagen ID.4 GTX 4MOTION (GEN1)
 linktitle: "ID.4 GTX 4MOTION GEN1"
 description: "Volkswagen ID.4 GTX 4MOTION (GEN1) is an all-electric SUV with a WLTP range of up to 496 km (308 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true